-Alarm acBoardConfigurationError OID 1.3.6.1.4.1.5003.9.10.1.21.2.0.2 Description Sent when the device's settings are invalid.
+Alarm acBoardConfigurat acBoardConfigurationError OID 1.3.6.1.4.1.5003.9.
+10.1.21.2.0.2 Description Sent when the devi the invalid setting.
+Sent when the device's settings are invalid.
 The trap contains a message stating/detailing/explaining the invalid setting.
-Default Severity Critical Event Type equipmentAlarm Probable Cause underlyingResourceUnavailable (56) Alarm Severity Condition <text></text> Corrective Action Critical A configuration error was detected Board Config Error: A run- time specific string describing the configuration error 1.
-2. Check the run-time specific string to determine the nature of the configuration error.
+Default Severity Critical Critical Event Type equipmentAlarm equipmentAlarm Probable Cause underlyingResourc underlyingResourceUnavailable (56) Alarm Severity Condition <text></text> Corrective Action Critical A configuration error was detected Board Config Error: A run- time specific string describing the configuration error 1.
+Check the run-time specific string to determine the nature of the configuration error.
 Stays 'Critical' until reboot.
 A 'Clear' trap is not sent.
-After configuration error - Fix the configuration error using the appropriate tool: Web interface, EMS, or ini file.
+After configuration error - 2.
+Fix the configuration error using the appropriate tool: Web interface, EMS, or ini file.
 3. Save the configuration and if necessary reset the device.